ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

 $ mkdir -p $HOME/k8sprjs/ghost/components/db-mariadb/{configs,resources,secrets}
 ~~~

-Like Valkey, MariaDB also has configurations, secrets and resources making up its Kustomize setup.
+Like the Valkey server, MariaDB also has configurations, secrets and resources in its Kustomize setup.

 ## MariaDB configuration files